ruslanmv/ruslanmv.github.io/_posts/2021-10-03-Machine-Learning-with-Python-and-Spark.md

  I will consider windows with a single computer that will simulate a cluster.
 In this way we test our spark codes and practice.

+When we are working with Windows there is the well known bug called spark-2356, so to avoid this warning.

 Go to your terminal and go to you root directory and create a directory called winutills

 ```